Academic Catalog

 COMM 170 Media and Society 3.00

-Survey course charts the most significant developments (technological, cultural, regulatory/political, and economic) in the evolution of several media industries.
-Students examine key aspects of the changing media landscape-fragmented audiences and multiple channels, increasingly concentrated patterns of ownership, changes in representation of gender, sexuality, and ethnicity, globalization the evolution of social media, and fewer sources of, or need for, traditional news-and consider the implications these changes have for individuals, social groups, the economy, culture, and politics.
-Emphasizes the building of skills in critical media literacy and analysis.
+Students examine key aspects of the changing media landscape, including social media and changing technology, fragmented audiences, increasingly concentrated patterns of ownership, changes in representations of gender, sexuality, ethnicity, and class, and the role of globalization, and how these changes impact individuals, social groups, the economy, culture, and politics.
+Emphasizes building skills in critical media literacy and media studies methodologies.

 COMM 180 Introduction to Technical Theatre 3.00